 What separates a mash from a puree?
 The answer is texture.
-Mashed potatoes tend to have a little more texture and potato chunks while purees are silky smooth, often employing a machine to get them that way.
+Mashed potatoes tend to have a little more texture and potato chunks while purees are silky smooth, employing a machine to get them that way.
 To get a real feel for the difference, try this Sweet Potato Puree.
 The liquids help break down the solids, resulting in a creamier texture.
 Sweet Potato Puree is the perfect mixture of sweet, earthy, and savory.

 Ingredients